Cancer Council Western Australia

 About a third of people experience distress and suffering that is more intense, persistent and overwhelms their coping.
 This may disrupt relationships, activities, and cancer treatment.
 Cancer-related issues such as fatigue, pain and nausea may also be affected by distress.
 People in this situation may benefit from working with a Clinical Psychologist to get unstuck and back on track.

-WA Psycho-Oncology Service (also known as WAPOS) provides clinical psychology care to adult Western Australians who are affected by cancer – people diagnosed with cancer and care-giving immediate family members.
+WA Psycho-Oncology Service (also known as WAPOS) provides clinical psychology care to adult Western Australians who are diagnosed with cancer.
+Support for family members is no longer available through WAPOS, however alternative options for support can be accessed through Cancer Council WA and private counsellors and therapists.
+Please discuss your needs at time of consultation with Dr Meniawy or Sam Gibson.
 The service is administered by the WA Cancer and Palliative Care Network and Sir Charles Gairdner Hospital - Medical Specialties Division and is offered without charge for people holding a valid Medicare card.

 Continence and Management Advisory Service